 All agreed upon and statutorily mandated insurance must be obtained by the supplier prior to commencing work and must be maintained during the entire term of the contract.
 Documentation confirming the contractor's insurance shall be included in the procurement file.

-In IT contracts Errors and Omissions Insurance should always be required by Suppliers, except for simple computer-off-the-shelf (COTS) software products.
+In IT services and solutions contracts, Errors and Omissions Insurance should always be required by Suppliers, except for simple computer-off-the-shelf (COTS) software products.
 This insurance covers a Supplier's performance errors and intentional or accidental omissions in their performance obligated by the contract's technical/functional requirements.
 The coverage amount is based on the complexity of your procurement.
 For instance, if a Supplier is developing a custom solution for the agency, or if the procurement is providing a critical business continuity service to citizens, or if the Supplier is providing a cloud service (i.e., Software as a Service), then a higher amount of coverage should be required.
 Typical language to include in a contract is: "Supplier shall carry Errors and omissions insurance coverage in the amount of $2,000,000 per occurrence."